A 69-year-old woman who was missing has been found dead in an uncovered manhole in northeast Harris County, according to her family.

 ABC13 is trying to find out who is responsible for the manhole’s maintenance.
 The medical examiner has not yet determined the cause of Josefina’s death, and the family has been told it could take months for answers.

-Fox News Host Pete Hegseth Leads Prayer on Air
+Fox News Host Leads Prayer on Air: A Surprising and Inspiring Moment

 “This is the fifth Sunday of Lent, and we’re continuing our prayer series by reading prayers from the Hallow app,” Hegseth said.
 “Let’s do it this morning, close your eyes, and bow your head if you would.
 We all need it.”

-Hegseth conducted the on-screen prayer, reading from the Hallow app, while his co-hosts Campos-Duffy and Will Cain bowed their heads reverently.
-“Jesus, today we begin the holy period of Passion tide,” he prayed.
+Hegseth’s co-hosts, Campos-Duffy and Will Cain, joined him in prayer with bows of respect.
+Hegseth led the prayer on screen, reading passages from the Hallow app.
+“Jesus, today we begin the holy period of Passion tide,” he prayed in a sincere manner.
 Please, throughout these final two weeks of Lent, enlighten us on the mystery of your submission and sacrifice and intensify our awareness of your love for us.
 We beg you to reveal yourself to us and enable us to experience the grace of your presence.

 Related Posts